Ahmedmostafa2000/Visual_sentiment_analisys_app/Model/Readme.md

 - investing the lack of disgust data instances
 - investigating overfit
 - uploading the model and more investigations
+- trying under-sampling/oversampling for better accuracy

 # issues:
 - Grey colour channel
 - tendency to anger more than happiness
 - disgust data lack
+- tendency to neutral more than sad

 # required libraries